 GeneCards Summary for XBP1 Gene

 XBP1 (X-Box Binding Protein 1) is a Protein Coding gene.
-Diseases associated with XBP1 include Major Affective Disorder-7 and Bipolar Disorder.
-Among its related pathways are Protein processing in endoplasmic reticulum and Translational Control.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Diseases associated with XBP1 include Major Affective Disorder 7 and Bipolar Disorder.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Unfolded Protein Response (UPR).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot Summary for XBP1 Gene